Porsche 911 (992) Carbon Ceramic Brakes Upgrade

 2. Verify wheel clearance

-3. Match the rotor and pad package
+3. Match rotor and pad as a system

 Fitment is the non-negotiable part